Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Illustrative Examples: From Chern Numbers to the Mixed Rank

 In the extended parameter space $M = T^{2}_{\mathrm{BZ}} \times S^{1}_{\phi_{+}} \times S^{1}_{\phi_{-}}$, the synthetic torsion class $[\omega]$ is given by:

 Since $\dim H^{2}(T^{2}_{\mathrm{BZ}})=1$, the mixed components are linearly dependent over the base, allowing the class to be expressed as the simple tensor:

 Consequently, the mixed tensor rank is $r = 1$.
 Given that the obstruction kernel $\mathcal{K}$ vanishes in this geometry, we obtain $r^{\sharp}=1$.
-Theorem~\ref{thm:main} then yields:
+Theorem \ref{thm:main} then yields $\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{LC})\ge 1$, and $\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{C'})\ge 1$ on an open set for every non-Bismut torsion representative.
 We note that for a global Rashba texture with non-zero Chern number, the bundle is topologically non-trivial, preventing a global product decomposition.
-However, applying the theorem within a local trivialization demonstrates that the mixed rank $r^\sharp$ correctly identifies the 'locking' of momentum and phase degrees of freedom.
-In this context, while the non-vanishing Chern number already implies the existence of vortices on the Brillouin zone, the invariant $r^{\sharp}$ provides an algebraically refined constraint, certifying that the momentum and phase degrees of freedom remain fundamentally coupled through the off-diagonal curvature.
+However, adapting the framework within a local trivialization demonstrates that the mixed rank $r^\sharp$ correctly identifies the `locking' of momentum and phase degrees of freedom.
+The Riemannian off-diagonal curvature $R^{LC}(e_1,e_3)e_3\neq 0$ provides a concrete, computable manifestation of this locking that is independent of the torsion representative.